cms-sw/cmssw/DQM/SiPixelPhase1Common/README.md

 #### HistogramManager::Table

 This is the most important datastructure in the `HistogramManager`.
 It is a `std::map<Values, AbstractHistogram>`.
 This represents the conceptual table outlined above and is used in harvesting to perform all operations.
 In step1, things are a bit more complicated but the `Table` is still the main structure.
 Typically the `AbstractHistogram`s in a table always have a `th1` assigned (may or may not be a ME), unless it is a step1 counter.
 However, it can happen that you hit a row that was never touched before and does not have a `th1` (e. g. if a foreign `DetId` was passed in), and these should be ignored.
 The histogram concatenation code relies on the lexicographical order of the map, which `std::map` does provide.
 The fast path for `fill` should make no more than one lookup in this table (per spec).

+The `HistogramManager` holds two sets of Tables, one for counters, and another one for histograms, but they are of the same type.
+Also harvesting uses the same type, even though no code is shared between harvesting and step1.

 #### Booking Process